 Before we get to the list, here’s a few honorable mention.
 Africa, in Animal Kingdom, has some wonderful entertainment, lighting and an interesting attraction (Kilimanjaro Safaris) at night.
 There just isn’t much open at night so it doesn’t make the list.
 Similarly, Hollywood Studio’s Echo Lake is a beautiful and serene spot to sit at night.
 There’s not much else going on but that’s part of the appeal.
 It just narrowly misses the top ten.
 Lastly, Tomorrowland is best experienced at night when the neon comes alive and reflects off the metallic in the land.
 On to the list!

 10. Fantasyland – I included both Disneyland and Magic Kingdom versions in this but for separate reasons.
-Disneyland has great lighting that really augment the colors of the area at night.
-Plus, riding the teacups at night is the best time to do it.
-The parade route through this area is also a great place to watch with less crowds.
+Disneyland has great lighting that really augments the color of the area at night.
+Plus, riding the teacups, Dumbo and Matterhorn at night is the best time to do it.
+The parade route through this area is also a great place to watch with fewer crowds.
 Magic Kingdom has more space than Disneyland and the lighting is somewhat odd because of it.
 However it makes the list because of the section from Gaston’s Tavern through Storybook Circus (New Fantasyland).
 Parts of that area are a little dark and if you go late enough then Storybook Circus looks like a ghost town.
 I don’t think this is exactly what they were going for but it is interesting to me and an odd feeling.
 No matter which coast you’re on, Fantasyland at night is the best time to ride attractions there as many families have cleared out of the popular dark rides.
 For what it’s worth, I definitely prefer Disneyland’s Fantasyland compared to Magic Kingdom.

 7. Asia (Animal Kingdom) – A thrilling coaster that’s best experienced at night?
 Check.
 Beautiful nighttime lighting that feels organic to the theme and back story?
 Check.
-A nighttime show that celebrates the idea of the park?
-Check.
 Wonderful and quiet areas to roam around?
 Check.
 Asia has it all, and maybe should be even higher on this list.

 6. Discovery Island (Animal Kingdom) – Animal Kingdom boasts some of the best nighttime entertainment of any park and it is prevalent in Discovery Island.
 The area has a party atmosphere that Disney often tries to capture but hardly ever succeeds at.
 Instead of a DJ playing popular songs on a stage, live music is abound and dancers are all around.
-I just pull up a seat, with a mandarin lemonade from Flame Tree Barbecue, and watch people enjoy themselves.
+I just pull up a seat, hopefully with a drink from Nomad Lounge, and watch people enjoy themselves.
 If that’s not your thing then head over to the Tree of Life and enjoy the Tree of Life Awakenings, which is one of the more beautiful additions Disney has made to their parks in many years.
 The whole area at night fits Animal Kingdom exceptionally well.

 5. Main Street – People say that ‘there is just something about Main Street’ and it seems like a cliché at this point.
 The entrance to the park does have a special aura because of the way it’s designed.
 The reveal of the castle, framed by the Main Street shops is spectacular.
 Along with that, the area envelops you in a simpler time.
 At night that aura is intoxicating with brilliant fireworks shows and a golden glow.
 Maybe my favorite aspect of Main Street at night is in Magic Kingdom.
 After closing, as a subtle show called ‘A Kiss Goodnight’ plays intermittently until all guests have left the area.
 On the other coast, Main Street is full of character and stunning with the Matterhorn hanging overhead.

 1. World Showcase (Epcot) – As much as I love all the other lands on this list, World Showcase is the clear choice for number one.
 World Showcase’s idea is for guests to experience other cultures and realize how small of a world we live in.
 Unity is the goal.
-Currently the park is in between nighttime spectaculars and I don’t have high hopes that the next show will be as unifying as Illuminations: Reflections of Earth.
-Again, the background music makes the stroll even more incredible.
-There is something so peaceful about the post-closing walk.
+While we don’t love Epcot’s nighttime spectacular, Harmonious, it still is a show that everyone gathers together and watches.
+Walking around World Showcase after the show ends and the crowd thins out is still the most peaceful place in any Disney Park.
 World Showcase makes for a wonderful night, running a gauntlet of beautiful emotions.

 Those are my top-ten lands at night.
 What would your list be?
 Let us know in the comments!
 Planning a Disney trip?
 Check out our Travel Guides to help get you there!
 If you enjoy what you’re reading here on Wandering in Disney please subscribe to the blog via email or WordPress and like our social media pages.
 You can find all of those things on the right side of this page.
 Thank you very much for reading, we appreciate it!